 Q. My father's oncologist has made a referral for him to see a pain specialist.
 Is this palliative care?
 He seems resistant - how do convince him that it's a good idea?
 And is palliative care covered by insurance?

-Your father might have received a referral to either an individual pain specialist or a Pain and Palliative Care program.
-Either way, it is important that your father follow-up with the referral for his own physical and emotional well-being.
+Palliative care specialists bill insurance just like oncologists, cardiologists or any other specialist.
+Your father might have received a referral to either a pain specialist or a palliative care team.
+Either way, it is important that he follows up with the referral for his own physical and emotional well-being.
 Pain associated with cancer is complicated because the causes of pain can be variable and change from day to day.